auraticabhi/Img-World/README.md

-A Full-fledge Image Sharing Platform built using React and FireBase.
+A Social Photo Manager Portal built using React and Firebase.